abrown15/RestApiFlaskAndPython/README.md

 I'll be adding new files as my course progresses, and am primarily using this as a learning tool

----If you're a visitor, feel free to pull/commit suggestions on fancier things I could try!
+---If you're a visitor, feel free to give suggestions on fancier things I could try!
----Just be sure to leave helpful comments